intagliated/intagliated/README.md

 * 🔭 I’m currently  pursuing my Btech CSE at College of Engineering Trivandrum
-* 🌱 I’m currently learning Data Structures .
-(The udemy course by Abdul Bari is pretty cool )
+* 🌱 I’m currently learning Front end Web Development
 * 🤔 I’m  currently the Club Lead at Hack Club CET , and I also volunteer with IEEE SB CET and Foss CELL CET
 * 💬 Ask me about  Life and Travel
 * 📫 How to reach me:  mariapault05122000@gmail.com